Reaishma/DiabetesML/README.md

 If you encounter any issues or have questions:
 - Open an issue on GitHub
 - Check the troubleshooting section above
-- Review the Streamlit documentation for UI-related questions

 ## 🙏 Acknowledgments